 You’ve decided to bring DHSS into your classroom, where do you begin?

 We’ve created this Instructor’s Guide with the assumption that you’ll bring DHSS into your courses, at least initially, as an assignment or class activity.
-Although we have framed this Guide to focus on assignments, each assignment can be modified to be an in-class activity by preparing materials and supports beforehand.
+Although we have framed this Guide to focus on assignments, each assignment can be modified to be an in-class activity as well.

 The first step in bringing DHSS into your classroom is to identify which DHSS assignment would work best for you.
 Or, more accurately, which assignment on your current syllabus you could replace or augment with DHSS.